The Great Sensor Battle

 In closing I have been very impressed with the capabilities of the Olympus/Panasonic camera's and lenses, not to mention the superb size, quality, styling and weight of everything...smaller, lighter tripods, bags, lenses, filters, etc. There is a huge selection of glass both high-end and enthusiast grades...while Olympus is still a bit pricey they are competitive with bigger kits.

 While I will probably never stick to one camera brand (I love using and playing with numerous brands), I will continue to work with these Olympus and Panasonic models.
-I will probably not say I will never shoot with a full frame or APSC sensored camera, for now I am digging the OMD's!
+Will they replace my Sony's....not!
+But they are really really fun to use!

 Have fun and keep it light....be sure to look up some micro 4/3rds images on Flickr and elsewhere!